An equivariant index for proper actions III: the invariant and discrete series indices: Induction

-We prove Propositions \ref{prop [Q,Ind]=0 cocpt} and \ref{prop [Q,Ind]=0 non-cocpt} by using Corollary \ref{cor Dirac M N} and keeping track of the $L^2$-norms on the various spaces involved.
+We prove two induction results, Propositions \ref{prop ind ds} and \ref{prop [Q,Ind]=0 non-cocpt}, by using Proposition \ref{prop Dirac M N 1} and keeping track of the $L^2$-norms on the various spaces involved.
+These induction results are then used to prove the results in Section \ref{sec prelim}.
 To compare $L^2$-norms, we use a relation between the Riemannian densities on $M$, $N$ and $G$.

+In this section, initially $G$ can be any Lie group, with a fixed Haar measure $dg$ and maximal compact subgroup $K$.
+We still assume that the Riemannian metric on $M$ is a product metric.